Without Prejudice

 Quotes from interviews:

 -"He must speak the language of the people, not the elite.
-This is the main gap now.
-We do not understand them, they speak somehow detachedly"
+This is the main divide now.
+We do not understand them, what is said feels irrelevant"

 Honesty, moral stability and trust (20%)